-- 1. 2014 Work Plan Modifications The referenced work plan proposes a series of actions with which ACEH is in general agreement of undertaking; however, ACEH requests several modifications to the approach for the purpose of collecting specific data required to close the case under the LTCP in the minimum number of field events. - a.
-LTCP General Criteria d (Free Product) The LTCP requires free product to be removed to the extent practicable at release sites where investigations indicate the presence of free product by removing in a manner that minimizes the spread of the unauthorized release into previously uncontaminated zones by using recovery and disposal techniques appropriate to the hydrogeologic conditions at the site, and that properly treats, discharges, or disposes of recovery byproducts in compliance with applicable laws.
+2. LTCP General Criteria d (Free Product) - The LTCP requires free product to be removed to the extent practicable at release sites where investigations indicate the presence of free product by removing in a manner that minimizes the spread of the unauthorized release into previously uncontaminated zones by using recovery and disposal techniques appropriate to the hydrogeologic conditions at the site, and that properly treats, discharges, or disposes of recovery byproducts in compliance with applicable laws.
 Additionally, the LTCP requires that abatement of free product migration be used as a minimum objective for the design of any free product removal system.

-ACEH's review of the case files indicates that insufficient data and analysis has been presented to assess free product at the site.
-Concentrations of up to 1,700 mg/kg TPHG and 3,800 mg/kg TPHD were documented in soil samples, providing indirect evidence of the possible presence of light non-aqueous phase liquid (LNAPL) and "free-product" as defined in the Technical Support documents for the LTCP.
-Please revise the soil and groundwater sample collection strategy presented in the 2014 Work Plan as described in Technical Comment 2 below to address the data gap identified above.
+ACEH's review of the case files indicates that insufficient data and analysis has been presented to assess the presence of free product at the site.
+The most recent groundwater sample collected in April 2014 from MW-7 detected concentrations of up to 3,900 micrograms per liter (ug/L) benzene and 11,000 ug/L Total Petroleum Hydrocarbon as gasoline (TPHg), indicating the possible presence of free product as discussed in the Technical Justification for Vapor Intrusion (VI) Media Specific Criteria for the LTCP.
+Please present a strategy in the Data Gap Work Plan (described in Technical Comment 8 below) to address the data gaps identified above.
+Alternatively, please provide justification of why the site satisfies this general criterion in the focused SCM described in Technical Comment 8 below.

-b.
-LTCP General Criteria e (Site Conceptual Model) - According to the LTCP, the SCM is a fundamental element of a comprehensive site investigation.
+3. LTCP General Criteria e (Site Conceptual Model) - According to the LTCP, the SCM is a fundamental element of a comprehensive site investigation.
 The SCM establishes the source and attributes of the unauthorized release, describes all affected media (including soil, groundwater, and soil vapor as appropriate), describes local geology, hydrogeology and other physical site characteristics that affect contaminant environmental transport and fate, and identifies all confirmed and potential contaminant receptors (including water supply wells, surface water bodies, structures and their inhabitants).
 The SCM is relied upon by practitioners as a guide for investigative design and data collection.
 All relevant site characteristics identified by the SCM shall be assessed and supported by data so that the nature, extent and mobility of the release have been established to determine conformance with applicable criteria in this policy.

-Our review of the case files indicates that insufficient data collection and analysis has been presented to assess the nature, extent, and mobility of the release and to support compliance with General Criteria d, e, and f, Media Specific Criteria for Groundwater, Vapor Intrusion to Indoor Air, and Direct Contact and Outdoor Air Exposure as described in Technical Comments 1a through 1f.
-Please prepare an SCM using the results of the 2014 Work Plan Investigation and the 2004 tank removal data as described in Technical Comment 3 below to address the data gap identified above.
+Our review of the case files indicates that insufficient data collection and analysis has been presented to assess the nature, extent, and mobility of the release and to support compliance with General Criteria d, e, and f, Media Specific Criteria for Groundwater, Vapor Intrusion to Indoor Air, and Direct Contact and Outdoor Air Exposure as described in Technical Comments 2 through 7.
+Please present a strategy in the Data Gap Work Plan (described in Technical Comment 8 below) to address the identified data gaps.
+Alternatively, please provide justification of why the site satisfies this general criterion in the focused SCM described in Technical Comment 8 below.